 "...He bought a nice blue suit with the money he could find

-A beautiful way of saying "I'm buying this suit, and dammit, if I can't find anywhere to wear it; I'll get married or buried in it" (I can't count the number of times I've purchased bicycle shorts using that same justification) the lyric references St. Peter.
+A beautiful way of saying, "I'm buying this suit, and dammit, if I can't find anywhere to wear it; I'll get married or buried in it."
+The lyric also references St. Peter.

 In Matthew 16:17-19, Matthew remarks that Peter "will receive the keys to the kingdom of Heaven."
 Wikipedia reveals that this is the source of popular tales which place St. Peter as the gate keeper to paradise.

 "Medicine men" was the label given Indigenous healers and doctors by Jesuit missionaries who were attempting to Christianize and colonize Canadians during the 17th century.
 The term was used derisively and descriptively.
 The missionaries felt that medical science, and all healing in general, was derived from God and therefore unattainable to these men who could not properly be called doctors.